neuland/jade4j/README.md

 <a name="api-output"></a>
 ### Output Formatting

-By default Jade4J produces compressed HTML without unneeded whitespace.
-You can change this behaviour by enabling PrettyPrint.
+By default, Jade4J produces compressed HTML without unneeded whitespace.
+You can change this behaviour by enabling PrettyPrint:

 ```java
 config.setPrettyPrint(true);